North American XB-70 Valkyrie on display in Dayton

-North American XB-70 Valkyrie at the National Museum of the United States Air Force in Dayton, Ohio.
+The first North American XB-70 Valkyrie, a futuristic nuclear strike bomber that could fly at Mach 3 (three times the speed of sound) on display at the National Museum of the United States Air Force in Dayton, Ohio.

 scroll down for photos

-Photo right - inside the cockpit of the XB-70 Valkyrie.
+Right: Inside the cockpit of the XB-70 Valkyrie.
+Scroll down for more photos.

 XB-70 CockpitSPECIFICATIONS: